U.S. EPA expected to nudge higher biofuels mandates -sources

-NEW YORK (Reuters) - The U.S. Environmental Protection Agency (EPA) is widely expected to increase requirements for biofuels use through 2016 due to higher total fuel demand, when it publishes a final Renewable Fuel Standard (RFS) rule in the coming days, sources said.
+NEW YORK, Nov 24 (Reuters) - The U.S. Environmental Protection Agency (EPA) is widely expected to increase requirements for biofuels use through 2016 due to higher total fuel demand, when it publishes a final Renewable Fuel Standard (RFS) rule in the coming days, sources said.

 The environmental regulator is expected to announce requirements on its plan for the program, on or by Monday, Nov.
 30, when global climate change discussions are set to start in Paris.
 Some said they expect news ahead of the U.S. Thanksgiving holiday.
 The policy has been in place for two administrations.